Nigel, AKA Bubblegum Senpai, was voted most likely to die due to an accident involving a cuddle pillow. Haruhi Suzumiya for Life.

 A while back I promised to go more in depth about Haruhi Suzumiya.
 Well, I am going to do that here, with a brief synopsis on the series as well as some of the philosophy surrounding it.

 The series surrounds a high school student nicknamed Kyon - his real name is never revealed, as if he was completely unaware of his own name - who spent most of his life wishing life was more like mangas and cartoons, until he finally outgrew that and realised that reality is just not like that.
-Espers (people who can use ESP) don't appear out of nowhere asking for help, Time travellers are not likely to control your destiny, and Aliens are not going to come and make intergalactiv hamburgers.
+Espers (people who can use ESP) don't appear out of anywhere asking for help, Time travellers are not likely to control your destiny, and Aliens are not going to come and make intergalactic hamburgers.

 That is until he meets Haruhi Suzumiya.

-Kyon, wishing now only for a normal high school life, is suddenly dragged into the enigma that is Haruhi Suzumiya: an eccentric high school freshman girl (freshwoman?) who is utterly bored with reality and still wishes for the extraordinary - Aliens, time travelers, and espers.
+Kyon, wishing now only for normal high school life, is suddenly dragged into the enigma that is Haruhi Suzumiya: an eccentric high school freshman girl (freshwoman?) who is utterly bored with reality and still wishes for the extraordinary - Aliens, time travellers, and espers.
 However, what she doesn't know is that they are indeed very real, and they are real because she wishes for them to be.

 Haruhi, as it turns out, is for all intents and purposes "god."
 It is presumed that she created the world that had aliens, time travellers, and espers three years ago.
-She has the power to destroy worlds and recreate them subconciously according to her will.
+She has the power to destroy worlds and recreate them subconsciously according to her will.
 However, she is completely unaware that she is capable of doing so, and as far as she's concerned the world always was.

 After forcing Kyon into her little "club" known as the Spreading Excitement all Over the World with Haruhi Suzumiya Brigade, or simply, the SOS Brigade, with the purpose of finding aliens, espers and time travellers.
-However, the three other members of the club - besides Haruhi and Kyon - are actually themselves an alien, a time travelers, and an esper.
+However, the three other members of the club - besides Haruhi and Kyon - are actually themselves an alien, a time traveler, and an esper.
 And their sole purpose has been to observe Haruhi Suzumiya, prevent her from discovering her powers, and to keep her from accidentally destroying the world.
 And for some reason, Kyon is forced to share the burden.

 The first obvious one deals with religion, and the theme of man as god.
 As Itsuki Koizumi, the High School esper boy, puts it: "She is an imperfect god."
 This theme can also be found in the movie Bruce Almighty.
 No human is perfect.
 And really no human should be god-like.
 The consequences are enormous.
 Haruhi herself could - even without knowledge of her powers - could accidentally destroy and recreate the world without ever knowing it, just because she's frustrated or bored.
 The good thing - we might not ever notice it too.